 From then on, Chamonix became famous as a mountain resort and sightseeing spot in the Alps.
 Especially British tourists flocked to the village to see the spectacular glaciers, get a glimpse of Mont Blanc, or even to climb it.
 Recently, the Tour de Montblanc has become very popular, too.
 On a hiking trip in the stunning Italian Aosta Valley, we suddenly met hundreds of Montblanc hikers in an otherwise lonely region!

 Perhaps because it is so popular – and so expensive – the Chamonix valley is dotted with campsites.

 Ours has about 200 slots for caravans and tents, its own wireless hot spot, and (very French!) a baguette service in the morning.
-All the sanitary facilities are concentrated near the reception and it takes 4 minutes to reach the toilets from our tent site (3 minutes if running).
+All the sanitary facilities are concentrated near the reception.
+Thus it takes 4 minutes to reach the toilets from our tent site (3 minutes if running).
 Outside the row of toilet cubicles hang two enormous rolls of toilet paper.
 It seems everyone unrolls meters of toilet paper there.
 “Not that I need all that,” a British lady explains to her friend, slightly embarrassed.
-“Oh no,” the friend nods sympathetically, “but you would rather have too much than too little, wouldn’t you?,” unrolling a huge wad for herself.
+“Oh no,” the friend nods sympathetically.
+“But you would rather have too much than too little, wouldn’t you?”
+And she’s unrolling a huge wad for herself.